AmandineGamble/website_amandinegamble/website/content/authors/admin/_index.md

 - Visitors
 ---

 I investigate what drives hosts’ contributions to pathogen dynamics across biological scales, from host-pathogen molecular interactions to host species interactions.
-To do so, I combine theoretical, observational, and experimental approaches, and consider various study systems in the lab such in the field, including emerging bat-borne viruses and their hosts, and bacterial pathogens of endangered seabirds.
+To do so, I combine theoretical, observational, and experimental approaches, and consider various study systems in the lab and in the field, including emerging bat-borne viruses and their hosts, and bacterial pathogens of endangered seabirds.
 I collaborate with stakeholders to translate scientific outputs into sustainable, targeted solutions against pathogen threats, with the focus on ecological interventions.